opencontrol/example-pipelines/output/CM-8.md

+AlienVault USM is currently deployed and used by 18F to facilitate asset management, along with other operations activities, on a real-time ongoing basis.

 ## CM-8 a
 AWS Config can provide configuration snapshots, which is a point-in-time capture of all 18F resources and their configurations.
 Configuration snapshots are generated on demand via the AWS CLI, or API, and delivered to an Amazon S3 bucket that is specified

+## CM-8 a
+- The VisualOps Cloud management tool is used to provide a visual, real-time and automated representation of the AWS infrastructure and applications within the environment.